PANTHEONtech/StoneWork/examples/getting-started/README.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-You can try to ping the VPP-side of the TAP:
+You can try to ping the VPP side of the TAP:
 ```
 $ ping -c 3 192.168.222.1
 PING 192.168.222.1 (192.168.222.1) 56(84) bytes of data.